Four key components to consider before purchasing coilovers.

 The ideal spring rate is different for each application.
 Drag racing, street driving, or drifting, the suspension you choose will change your car’s performance.
 The selected coilover application changes internal shock valving to match the modified spring rate desired.
 Our Kontrol Pro Coilovers for example, use stiffer springs overall which, in conjunction with our monotube design damper, significantly improves handling.
 If you’re in need of stiffer suspension, we offer a wide range of variations of spring rates built to handle specific uses such as drifting, drag racing, rally, auto-cross and more.

 Spring and Valving Adjustability

-As you might expect, OE manufacturers use rubber bushings because it deflects more and is a primary cause for the failure of suspension precision.
+Moreover, OE manufacturers use rubber bushings because it deflects more and is a primary cause for the failure of suspension precision.
 The rubber you will find on most OEM struts is soft and allows a lot of energy deflection.
 A stiffer rubber mount improves longevity and reduces energy deflection.